voxeet/voxeet-sdk-ios/README.md

 ### `screenShareMediaStream`

-Gets the current screen share stream.
+Get the current screen share stream.

 #### Returns
 -   **MediaStream?** - The stream to be rendered into the view.